 “We built a privacy-first infrastructure based on Ads Data Hub, which allows us to interconnect our first-party business intelligence data with Google ad campaign data.
 This gives us insight into the user conversion life cycle, which helps us better understand the effectiveness of different ad formats so we can make more informed media buy decisions.”

-2. Increase observable signals and supplement with modeling to fill gaps
+2. Increase observable signals and supplement with modelling to fill gaps

 As a result, the team saw a 35% increase in acquisitions from online campaigns with a reduction in cost per acquisition.